Specific phobia in adults: Epidemiology, clinical manifestations, course and diagnosis

 The phobic anxiety may be triggered by anticipation of the stimulus, actual exposure to the stimulus, and even hearing the stimulus name spoken aloud (eg, hearing the word spider for a spider phobic).
 The focus of fear may include disgust, danger of harm, and/or the experience of physical symptoms in the phobic situation .

 This topic describes the epidemiology, pathogenesis, clinical manifestations, course, and diagnosis of specific phobia in adults.
 Specific phobias relating to clinical procedures (eg, blood-injection-injury phobia) and other manifestations of acute procedural anxiety, are discussed separately.
 Specific phobia, other anxiety disorders, and fears in children are also discussed separately.
 Pharmacotherapy and psychotherapy for specific phobia in adults are also discussed separately.
-(See "Anxiety disorders in children and adolescents: Epidemiology, pathogenesis, clinical manifestations, and course" and "Overview of fears and phobias in children and adolescents" and "Pharmacotherapy for specific phobia in adults" and "Psychotherapy for specific phobia in adults" and "Acute procedure anxiety in adults: Epidemiology and clinical presentation" and "Treatment of acute procedure anxiety in adults".)
+(See "Anxiety disorders in children and adolescents: Epidemiology, pathogenesis, clinical manifestations, and course" and "Overview of fears and phobias in children and adolescents" and "Pharmacotherapy for specific phobia in adults" and "Psychotherapy for specific phobia in adults" and "Acute procedure anxiety in adults: Epidemiology and clinical presentation" and "Treatment of acute procedural anxiety in adults".)

 SPECIFIC PHOBIA SPECIFIERS